 Of course mum’s lasagna is the best in the world.
 How could it not be?
 That’s the thing about lasagna.
 It is one of those classics everyone makes that are so evocative of warm moments in our past.

-I asked mum for the recipe a few months ago.
+I asked mum for the recipe.
 She’d lost it, sadly.
 “It was really nothing special,” she said.
 I still wanted it.
 “Can you look for it?”
 I asked.
 She agreed.
 But a few months later she called up and raved about a new lasagna recipe she’d developed and how everyone loved this one far more than the last and yadda yadda yadda.
 Sure, mum.
 But it’s still not THAT recipe.
 “I still can’t find it,” she said.

 So it seems my memory of that lasagna will remain just a memory.
 Then mum sent me her “new” recipe.
 Looked pretty similar to the one I remembered, only maybe with some nutmeg and parsley in the ricotta.
 But as I read it, I realized that even armed with mum’s old recipe, it still wouldn’t be the same.
 Food is more than a conglomeration of ingredients.
 Like wine, it is the punctuation mark, the highlight, of a gathering of people — old friends, new lovers, family.
 I could make mum’s lasagna, but it would be my dish, not the one I remembered so much on those cold nights in New Jersey.

-So I decided to use her new recipe to make one of my own.
-And because I don’t buy beef, I would use ground venison for the meat, mixed with some stray wild boar sausage I had in the freezer.
+So I decided to use her new recipe to make one of my own, with ground venison for the meat, mixed with some stray wild boar sausage I had in the freezer.
 I also like meaty rather than tomatoey sauces, so I shorted the tomato in mum’s recipe.
 I also have more of a taste for spice so I added more oregano, nutmeg and garlic than she does.
 If this were to be my lasagna, I might as well go all the way.